 Today is a particularly special day as we witness the remarkable Victory Day parade in Volgograd – a truly overwhelming emotional experience.
 The 9th of May marks the Soviet Union’s victory over Nazi Germany in the Second World War, which is also referred to as the Great Patriotic War.
 The surrender document was signed in Berlin on 8 May 1945, and the Soviet government announced the victory early on the following day.
 This national holiday – which became a non-labour day only in 1965 –commemorates the 28 million children, parents, spouses and friends killed in the Soviet Union during the war.
 The battle of Stalingrad is considered by historians to be the most brutal turning point of war, and its importance in the Russian psyche cannot be overestimated.

-After breakfast we visit the Serepta Village which was once a German colony.
+After breakfast we drive to the outskirts of Volgograd to the Sarepta Village which was once a German colony and is today a museum reserve.
 The original settlers were German Catholic missionaries from Moravia (in the Czech Republic) who arrived here in 1765.
-After lunch we transfer to the train station for our 2 night journey to Ekateringburg.
+After lunch we transfer to the train station for our two night journey to Ekaterinburg.

 Depart Volgograd train 045, 15.55

 The train heads west towards the Ural Mountains and the European/Asian frontier, passing through picturesque scenery dotted with typical Russian villages and beautifully decorated dachas.